Speaker of the House of Representatives

 Suite 19 Legislative Plaza, Nashville, TN 37243

-State Representative Beth Harwell is currently serving her twelfth term in the Tennessee House of Representatives from State House District 56, which includes a part of Davidson County.
-Beth Harwell currently serves as the Speaker of the House, a position to which she was elected by her House colleagues.
+Representative Beth Harwell represents the 56th District, which includes a part of Davidson County.
+Beth currently serves as the Speaker of the House, a position to which she was elected by her House colleagues.
 Directly prior to this, she served as House Commerce Committee Chairwoman and as House Republican Caucus Whip.

 Beth sponsored the “Families First” legislation that enacted Tennessee’s current welfare reform program and the “Children’s Act for Clean Indoor Air” to keep children safe from the harmful effects of second hand smoke.

-During her twenty two years of service, Beth has impacted Tennessee education system in numerous ways, always maintaining a legislative focus on innovative education policy.
+Beth has impacted Tennessee’s education system in numerous ways, always maintaining a legislative focus on innovative education policy.
 In 2009, her passion for education reform resulted in the passage of landmark charter school legislation, enabling thousands of Tennessee children statewide to benefit from attending a charter school.
 In addition, she pushed passage of legislation to direct additional funds for improvement of training for day care workers.

-Representative Harwell has won numerous awards over her career, including the Harold Bradley Legislative Leadership Award, the American Cancer Society Legislative Leadership Award, Champion for Children Award, and the Junior League Legislator of the Year Award.
+Representative Harwell has won numerous awards, including the Harold Bradley Legislative Leadership Award, the American Cancer Society Legislative Leadership Award, the 2013 Conservation Legislator Award, Champion for Children Award, and the Junior League 2012 Legislator of the Year Award.